chaunceygardiner/weewx-weatherboard/README.md

 Between them they show, under a one-line title that is the station's location unless you set your own:
-* Outside temperature, dew point, humidity and feels like
+* Outside temperature, feels like and dew point, humidity, and today's high
 * Wind speed and direction, the 10 minute high gust and today's high gust
 * Barometer, with an arrow whose angle is its trend
 * Today's rainfall, the last 24 hours' rainfall and the rain rate
 * UV index and solar radiation, on a station that has them
 * Air quality index, on a station that has an air quality sensor
-* The station's time, which doubles as the status line
+* The station's time, which doubles as the status line, with the date under it on the readout board

 The pages are generated once per archive interval, but the readings update continuously in the browser (every 2 seconds by default) from the